IntelRealSense/librealsense/doc/stepbystep/setting_mtu_on_host.md

 RealSense Ethernet cameras, such as D555, allow users to set the desired packet size, giving users maximum flexibility in their setup.
 Ideally, expected packet size on host should match packet size sent from the camera.
 In this guide we will show how to set it.

+We recommend using 9000 byte packets setting, and it is also the factory setting for the D555 camera.

 MTU stands for Maximum Transfer Unit, we may use this to indicate packet size.

 Camera parameters can be set using [viewer](../../tools/realsense-viewer) or [rs-dds-config](../../tools/dds/dds-config/) tool.